Skip to content

 Parent Child Relationships

-a parent-child relationship in Torch is defined by the extraction process.
+A parent-child relationship in Torch is defined by the extraction process.
 A parent resource is one that is extracted first and may have child resources that depend on it (i.e. a referential chain).

 • Parent: A resource that is referencing another reference.